jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

   -2, --this-is-option2 <level>
       An option with a value.
       This option can be set by exporting the variable VALET_THIS_IS_OPTION2='<level>'.
+  -3, --flag3
+      Third option.
+      This option can be set by exporting the variable VALET_FLAG3='true'.
+  -4, --with-default <val>
+      An option with a default value.
+      This option can be set by exporting the variable VALET_WITH_DEFAULT='<val>'.
   -h, --help
       Display the help for this command.